Coach not crutch: Evidence that AI can improve writing skill despite reducing effort: Discussion

-Three promising directions for future research are worth highlighting.
-First, it is not clear whether the observed benefits of AI examples would be as large in domains other than professional writing.
-At a glance, a single AI-generated example visually communicates the elements of effective professional writing (e.g., short sentences and boldface formatting).
-In other domains, however, merely observing a solution may be less informative.
-For instance, the final answer to a math or computer programming problem does not instantly reveal the procedure that produced it.
+First, it is not clear whether the observed benefits of AI examples would generalize to other domains like math \cite{kumar2023, bastani2024} and computer programming \cite{nie2024gpt}.
+At a glance, a single AI-generated example illustrates the principles of effective professional writing.
+In other domains, merely observing an example may be less informative.
+For instance, the final answer to a math or computer programming problem does not often reveal the process that produced it.

-Second, additional research is needed to explore moderators of learning from AI tools.
-Certain metacognitive strategies may enhance the benefits of interacting with AI.
-For example, experimental research suggests that learners benefit more from AI explanations for math problems if they first try to solve them on their own \cite{kumar2023}.
-Similarly, correlational evidence suggests that asking AI for explanations as opposed to answers is associated with more learning in mathematics \cite{bastani2024} and computer programming \cite{lehmann2024ai}.
-Conversely, other factors may minimize learning benefits.
-In our experimental paradigm, participants practiced for as long as they wanted, with the foreknowledge that their skills would subsequently be tested (and rewarded monetarily) without access to AI.
-During practice, therefore, participants were incentivized to prioritize gains in acquired skill over performance in the moment.
-In real-world settings, there is often time pressure and competing incentives around performance and learning, which we speculate would reduce the learning gains associated with practicing with AI.
-More broadly, we believe concerns about AI as a crutch are justified when AI displaces effort without increasing task utility.
+Second, additional research is needed to explore moderators.
+There may be metacognitive strategies that enhance the benefits of writing with AI.
+For instance, trying on one's own before using AI has been shown to improve learning more than the converse (cf. \cite{kumar2023}).
+Conversely, time pressure and competing priorities around performance and learning may minimize the learning benefits.
+More broadly, we believe concerns about AI as a crutch are justified when AI displaces effort without improving the learning experience.

-Third, in our experimental paradigm, participants interacted with the AI tool only once.
-It is common, however, to use AI tools repeatedly.
+Third, in our experimental paradigm, participants interacted with AI only once.
+It is common, however, to use AI repeatedly.
 When do repeated interactions lead to diminishing or even negative returns, and in what scenarios might skill development continue over time?
 Consider, for instance, the game of Go.
 The introduction of superhuman AI has been associated with an increase in the novelty and quality of decisions made by human Go players over time, with elite players reporting that they have been inspired by AI solutions they'd never seen before \cite{shin2023}.
-Future research, ideally in field settings, is needed to establish the long-term benefits and costs of using AI tools.
+Future research, ideally in field settings, is needed to establish the long-term benefits and costs of using AI.